 - Your child’s address

-You must provide your child’s permanent address on the application form (even if you are planning to move after the application deadline).
+The address provided on your application must be your child’s permanent address on the application deadline (even if you are planning to move after this date).

 - Moving house

 - If you move house before the application deadline you must amend your online application or submit a new paper application form and send evidence of your new address to the Admissions Team

 - If you move house after the application deadline you must send evidence of your new address to the County Admissions Team by: